Fine-Tuning LLM with DPO (Direct Preference Optimization)

 trainer.train()

-Task: language model for customer support answered correctly but with rigid, impersonal tone.
-SFT fine-tuning on new data partially solved the problem but required data recollection each time.
+Task: A language model for customer support answered correctly but with a rigid, impersonal tone.
+SFT fine-tuning on new data partially solved the problem but required re-collecting data each time.

 Solution: DPO on preference pairs.
-Chosen — operator responses with high CSAT.
+Chosen — responses from operators with high CSAT.
 Rejected — responses with low CSAT.
 Volume: 2100 pairs.
+Our client in this case was a telecommunications company.

 Base model for DPO: SFT fine-tuned Mistral 7B.